 - Cholesterol: 63 mg

-Keywords: ahi tuna, asian seared tuna, seared tuna, asian salad, salads, salad entree, edamame, red bell peppers, carrots, red cabbage, dinner, peanut sauce, asian salad dressing
+Keywords: ahi tuna, tuna steaks, seared tuna, asian salad, salads, salad entree, peanut sauce, asian salad dressing